ggwzrd/coinmunity-assignment/README.md

 **trusted** by other participants of the coinmunity the user is going to automatically earn trustiness points that will increase his / her **reliability** in the community.

-In the contrary, if the user gets **reported**, he / she will loose the double of the default trust points (`-0.2 trustiness points`).
+In the contrary, if the user gets **reported**, he / she will lose the double of the default trust points (`-0.2 trustiness points`).

 ## Trust or Report